 - As with any new splint/brace, please do skin inspections when using the LuxArm to be sure you are not getting any pressure points.
-Adjust the LuxArm with a therapist's assistance if you notice any new red spots that do not go away within 20 minutes of removing the device. - The forearm component of the brace has been purposely designed to quickly and easily separate from the belt for exercises and therapy throughout the day.
-However, ergonomically supporting the arm between therapy sessions is important for consistent support and management of the shoulder subluxation.
-Additionally, when fitted properly, connected and worn any time you are out of bed the LuxArm provides protection of the impaired arm.
-Changes in sensation and visual neglect can often lead to further injury of the paretic arm and thus the LuxArm increases safety when worn. - The brace has been intentionally designed with an open shoulder (no straps) to allow for simultaneous use of e-stim, taping, thermal modalities, topical cream use or other interventions to maximize your recovery needs.
-Edema gloves can also be worn simultaneously as needed under the forearm straps. - If the belt is snug around the high waist as it is intended to be worn, it can also be used as a gait belt for support during transfers and ambulation. - Spot wash the covers with a mild soap (i.e. Dawn) and water and let dry overnight for small spills.
+Adjust the LuxArm with a therapist's assistance if you notice any new red spots that do not go away 20 minutes after removing the device. - The forearm component of the brace has been purposely designed to quickly and easily separate from the belt for exercises and therapy throughout the day.
+However, ergonomically positioning the arm between therapy sessions is important for consistent support and management of the shoulder subluxation.
+Changes in sensation and visual neglect can often lead to further injury of the paretic arm and thus the LuxArm increases safety when worn. - To better support the transverse arch of the hand, place half of a nerf ball (golf ball size) under the cover in the palm region.
+Contact the company for more details. - The brace has been intentionally designed with an open shoulder (no straps) to allow for simultaneous use of e-stim, taping, thermal modalities, topical cream use or other interventions to maximize your recovery needs.
+Edema gloves can also be worn simultaneously as needed under the forearm straps.
+The Non-Abrasive Grip Kit from Cat Tongue can be added to the forearm cover for added traction, but it needs to be replaced after each washing. - If the belt is snug around the high waist as it is intended to be worn, it can also be used as a gait belt for support during transfers and ambulation. - Spot wash the covers with a mild soap (i.e. Dawn) and water and let dry overnight for small spills.
 Machine wash covers in cold water on gentle cycle for larger spills and tumble dry on low.
 Do not machine wash plastic components of belt or forearm, instead clean with sanitizing wipes.